katievlasic/10-team-profile-generator/README.md

 ![Team Example Preview](./src/previewTeam.jpg)

+Please access a walkthrough of using the CLI [here](https://drive.google.com/file/d/13GJdMFl2hhUEa0LqZFPJjaeXItlGgwxY/view).

 ## Tests

 The Pacakge.json will list dependencies that the command npm i has installed.
 Node modules is needed to work out of the file name package.json.